VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 With *Sketch-a-Sketch*, controlling generative AI is lot like playing Pictionary: just sketch a few strokes, and the AI will guess what you are trying to draw and give you suggestions for high-quality final images.
 If the AI isn’t giving you the images you want, don’t worry.
 Just draw a few more strokes to make your desired image more clear, and keep iterating until the AI creates the images you hoped for.

 Even better, *Sketch-a-Sketch* will help you create "winning" sketches.
-As you sketch, the *Sketch-a-Sketch* system will show you suggested future lines that will be most helpful in helping the AI guess what final image you want.
+As you sketch, the *Sketch-a-Sketch* system will show you suggestions for future lines that will be most helpful in helping the AI guess what final image you want.

 Here are a few examples, displaying 1) the user-drawn input sketch, 2) a *Sketch-a-Sketch*-generated image, and 3) suggested lines: